hitesh399/laravel-media/README.md

-# How to install and configure the package
+# How to install and configure the package into your project
 composer require hitesh399/laravel-media

-## Add the provides into the config/app.php file
+## Add the provider into the config/app.php file
 ```
 Collective\Html\HtmlServiceProvider::class,
 Hitesh399\LaravelMedia\LaravelMediaServiceProvider::class,
 ```
-## Add the alias into the config/app.php file
+## Add the alias in the config/app.php file
 ```
 'Form' => Collective\Html\FormFacade::class,
 'Html' => Illuminate\Support\Facades\Html::class,
 ```
-## Execute the below-mentioned commands: (You also need to install the node and npm)
+## To publish the vendor and update the database schema you can execute the below-mentioned commands:(You also need to install the node and npm)
 ```
-php artisan vendor:publish --tag=laravel-media
+php artisan vendor:publish --tag=laravel-media //to publish the vendor
-php artisan migrate
+php artisan migrate // update the database schema
-npm install
+npm install //Download and install the dependency
-npm install --save-dev @fortawesome/fontawesome-free
+npm install --save-dev @fortawesome/fontawesome-free //to download font awesome
 ```
-## Add the below-line into the webpack.mix.js file.
+## To compile the media files, add the below line into the webpack.mix.js file
 ```
 require('./laravel.media.webpack.mix');
 ```
-## To generate the script/css execute the below command
+## To generate the script/css execute the below mentioned command
 ```
 npm run dev
 ```
 ## Put the filesystem driver in .env file
 ```
-FILESYSTEM_DRIVER=public
+FILESYSTEM_DRIVER=public //file driver for upload the data
 ```
-## Configure the config/filesystems.php
+## Configure the config/filesystems.php as shown below
 ```
 'public' => [
     'driver' => 'local',